programminghistorian/ph-submissions/lessons/jupyter-notebooks.md

 Next, you need to figure out how to do the conversion.
 Searching for relevant terms may lead you to [this StackOverflow discussion](https://stackoverflow.com/questions/2265357/parse-date-string-and-change-format), and the first answer involves using the *datetime* Python module.
 As a first step, you need to import *datetime*, using a code cell.
 You also know that your input file is a CSV, so you should import the *csv* module as well.

-To add a new cell, click the plus button <i class="fa fa-plus"></i> in the toolbar (or use the *esc + a* keyboard shortcut).
-This will create a new code cell after the cell that's currently selected.
+To add a new cell, click the plus button <i class="fa fa-plus"></i> in the toolbar (or use the *esc + b* keyboard shortcut).
+This will create a new code cell below the cell that's currently selected.
 Create a new code cell, and paste in the following code to import a Python module:

 ```
 import datetime